Tips for co-parenting after divorce or separation

 - To get a divorce, you need to be separated from your partner for at least 12 months before you can apply for a divorce.
 You can also be separated and still living in the same home.

 - Once you apply for a divorce, it typically takes about three months for the divorce to be finalised.

 - Deciding on children’s matters and property settlement is separate from the divorce process itself, and these issues are typically settled before the divorce is finalised.

-- If one partner has made the divorce application on their own, not jointly with both partners, and you have children under 18, then you will need to attend a divorce hearing at Court.
+- If one partner has made the divorce application on their own, as opposed to a mutual divorce application with both partners, and you have children under 18, then you’ll need to attend a divorce hearing in Court.
 This is to ensure proper living arrangements have been made for the children.

 4. Settling children’s matters during the divorce process